 Find your way and feel like you belong – with our help.

 A journey of a thousand miles begins beneath one’s feet.
-Some of you may be coming from near or far and may wish to seek various supports to enter college and during your studies to ensure successful and healthy time with us.
+Some of you may be coming from near or far and may wish to seek various supports to enter college and during your studies to ensure successful and healthy time with us

-Educational support - If you are thinking about coming to Camosun, an Indigenous Advisor can provide information and advice about Camosun programs offered on-campus and in three local Indigenous communities.
+Educational support - If you are thinking about coming to Camosun, an Indigenous Advisor can provide information and advice about Camosun programs offered on-campus and in two local Indigenous communities.
 To help you reach your goals, we'll create an education plan and then continue to offer support once you become a student.

-Financial support - An Indigenous Advisor can help navigate through various funding systems, including Band funding and supports for Métis students, and provide advice about student loans and other government initiatives, as well as, possible funding for tutoring.
+Financial support - An Indigenous Advisor can help navigate through various funding systems, including Band funding and supports for Inuit and Métis students, and provide advice about student loans and other government initiatives, as well as, possible funding for tutoring.
 Eyēʔ Sqȃ’lewen, in partnership with the College Foundation, also offers a number of awards to outstanding students and bursaries to students in need.

 Elders' Initiative provides Indigenous students with access to more traditional mentoring and counselling, crucial to helping students be successful in their studies.